asheibanifard/SRNO_3D/README.md

 ## 1. Introduction

 Welcome to the SRNO 3D Version!
 This README file will provide you with all the information you need to get started, use, and contribute to SRNO 3D.
-SRNO 3D is an advanced software tool for 3D modeling, rendering, and animation.
+SRNO-3D, is the 3D version of [SRNO](https://github.com/2y7c3/Super-Resolution-Neural-Operator.git) to apply this super resolution technique on volume images.
 ## 2. Features

 SRNO 3D Version comes packed with a wide range of features, including:

-- **3D Modeling**: Create 3D models from scratch or import existing ones in various formats.
-- **Rendering**: Produce high-quality 3D renderings with realistic lighting and materials.
-- **Animation**: Animate your 3D models with keyframes and timelines.
-- **Texturing**: Apply textures and materials to enhance the realism of your models.
-- **Advanced Physics Simulation**: Simulate realistic physics and interactions in your 3D scenes.
-- **Scripting**: Customize and extend SRNO 3D with scripting and plugins.
+- **3D super resolution**: Applicable for 3D images
 - **Cross-Platform**: Available on Windows, macOS, and Linux.

 ## 3. Getting Started